erhc/HousingPrices/README.md

 # HousingPrices
-Predicting housing pices using a Kaggle dataset
+Predicting housing pices using a Kaggle dataset.
+Imported from Kaggle Notebooks.